cheer4ftc/ftc-data/KEYSTATS.md

 All stats are computed from Qualifying matches only except where noted!

+For some events, full match details are available.
+Stats for these events are in -Stats files.

+For other events, only match results without details are available.
+Stats for these events are in -StatsResults files.

 ## Traditional FTC Ranking results

 **TournamentCode**: seasonCode-stateCodeTournament. e.g., 1617velv-vash for Velocity Vortex, Virginia Shenandoah tournament